Supercomputing in Europe: United Kingdom

-The EPCC supercomputer center was established at the University of Edinburgh in 1990.
-The HECToR project at the University of Edinburgh provided supercomputing services using a 360-teraflop Cray XE6 system, the fastest supercomputer in the UK.
-In 2013, HECToR was replaced by ARCHER, a Cray XC30 system.
-In 2021, ARCHER was replaced by its successor ARCHER2, an HPE Cray EX system.
 The European Centre for Medium-Range Weather Forecasts (ECMWF) in Reading, Berkshire, operates a 100-teraflop IBM pSeries-based system.
-The Met Office has a 14 PFlops computer.
+The Met Office has a 14 PFlops computer for weather forecasting, and a joint NERC and Met Office supercomputer, Monsoon2, for research.
 The Atomic Weapons Establishment has two supercomputers, a 4.3 petaflop Bull Sequana X1000 supercomputer, and a 1.8 petaflop SGI IceX supercomputer.
 Both these platforms are used for running nuclear weaponry simulations, required after the Comprehensive Nuclear-Test-Ban Treaty was signed by the UK.